cthoyt/cthoyt.github.io/_posts/2020-04-25-how-to-code-with-me-flake8.md

 ---
 layout: post
-title: How to Code with Me: Flake8
+title: How to Code with Me - Flake8 Hell
 date: 2020-04-25 00:00:00 -0800
 ---
 As scientists, we place huge importance on the communication of our results.
 We spend lots of time